 - ACEC/MA’s Energy and Environmental Affairs Committee (EEAC) held a successful Member Briefing on proposed regulatory changes to the Massachusetts Clean Water Trust and Infiltration/Inflow requirements resulting from changes to 314 CMR 12.

 - ACEC/MA’s Transportation Agency Liaison Committee (TALC) public agency partnering groups are meeting with MassDOT Highway, MBTA and Massport on a range of issues to help agencies streamline project delivery.

 Legislative and Regulatory

-- Continue to evaluate Massachusetts Senate and House bills that may affect our industry.
+- ACEC/MA continues to support or oppose Massachusetts Senate and House bills that affect our industry.